Eskom has warned of a high risk of load shedding on Thursday, due to a shortage of capacity from the group’s generating units.

 “The winter plan shared on 3 April 2019 indicated that Eskom expects to implement 26 days of stage 1 load shedding during the winter period, depending on the level of unplanned breakdowns.

-“Based on this plan, we have successfully managed to go through 5 days without load shedding, where stage 1 load shedding would have been implemented,” it siad.
+“Based on this plan, we have successfully managed to go through 5 days without load shedding, where stage 1 load shedding would have been implemented,” it said.

 The utility urged South Africans and businesses to use electricity smartly and sparingly, and try to save up 500MW.